 - Painless swelling in one or more lymph node(s)

 - Unexplained fever

 - Drenching night sweats

 - Persistent fatigue

 - Loss of appetite

 - Unexplained weight loss

 - Cough or chest pain

 - Abdominal pain

 - Sensation of bloating or fullness (due to an enlarged spleen)

 - Itchy skin

 - Enlargement of the spleen or liver

-- Rashes or skin lumps.
+- Rashes or skin lumps

+- 6 | 800.955.4572 | www.LLS.org

-Some people have no signs or symptoms, and so the disease may be discovered during a routine medical examination or while the patient is under care for an unrelated condition.
+Some people have no signs and/or symptoms, so the disease may be discovered during a routine medical examination or while the patient is under their doctor's care for an unrelated condition.

 B Symptoms.
 The term "B symptoms" is used to refer to fever, drenching night sweats and loss of more than 10 percent of body weight over 6 months.
 B symptoms are significant to the prognosis and staging of the disease.
 Other NHL symptoms, such as itching and fatigue, do not have the same prognostic importance as B symptoms and are not considered to be B symptoms.